HBroHei/NSMRWii/README.md

    a. <code>python randomizer_basic.py</code> or\
    b. <code>python3 randomizer_basic.py</code> \
    (Make sure python 3 is installed)
- 3. ~~The folder "Stage_Shuffled" will appear.
-Replace the "Stage" folder in NSMBW with that generated folder.~~ **This does not work currently.
-This bug will be fixed ASAP**
+ 3. The folder "Stage_Shuffled" will appear.
+Replace the "Stage" folder in NSMBW with that generated folder.\
+ **Some levels does not support randomized enemies.
+For a list of them, check "Level to be fixed" file**
  ### Randomize enemies
  Insert the Sprite ID in "Enemy Shuffle List.txt"
  - IDs can be found in the Spreadsheet file "Enemy ID.xls", or in the Reggie Editor